grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 firmware updates related to flaw remediation are tested for potential side effects before installation;

-security-relevant software updates are installed within {{ insert: param, si-02_odp }} of the release of the updates;
+security-relevant software updates are installed within time period within which to install security-relevant software updates after the release of the updates is defined; of the release of the updates;

-security-relevant firmware updates are installed within {{ insert: param, si-02_odp }} of the release of the updates;
+security-relevant firmware updates are installed within time period within which to install security-relevant software updates after the release of the updates is defined; of the release of the updates;

 flaw remediation is incorporated into the organizational configuration management process.